 In keeping with his work as an illustrator and visual artist, Jérémie Rigaudeau’s signs can be fun and light-hearted, but also biting.
 Using derision as a weapon, the artist has his fun with both the name of the business and the service being offered, creating signs that often mean the opposite of their original intention!
-A sheep-counter in a hotel who is far too hyperactive for anyone to sleep peacefully, a bear from a kids’ store threatened by a “goose-fork” who has escaped from a neighbouring high-end grocery store, or even a planisphere where the continents no longer stay in place, renewing our vision of the world…
+A sheep-counter in a hotel who is far too hyperactive for anyone to sleep peacefully, or even a planisphere where the continents no longer stay in place, renewing our vision of the world…

 LE GENTIL GARÇON

 Le Gentil Garçon has come to visit us from Lyon.
 He has walked through the streets of Nantes and had a good laugh.
 The boy who likes “to rack his brain in order to untick the boxes of his mind” presents a series of haikus.
 Like one of Queneau’s “exercises in style” they require both great rigor and relaxation.
 Shop signs are either revisited according to the store’s purpose, design and (supposed) state of mind, or tell a story by playing with the immediate surroundings.
 Le Gentil Garçon mixes poetry, surrealism, and slapstick, with just enough pop references to make your stroll a delightful one!